softUai/pythonTemplate/README.md

 - pip install -r doc\requirements.txt -> Execute the requirements from a file.

 # Example
 - A MVP was created from the company database and department relation.
 You can use a menu to use the program.
-To do that, execute python app.py.
+To do that, create a private.py into a pyenv folder, after execute "python -m venv pyenv" and put your credencials, for example:
+  - HOST="localhost"
+  - USER="root"
+  - PASSWORD="ibd2024"
+  - Finally. execute "python app.py".
 - Choose a sequencial options:
   - 1. Create company's schem
   - 2. Show relations